 Al-Biruni focuses on Indian culture, religion, science, and literature in his book Kitabul Hind.
 Ibn Battuta contributed excellently to the field of travel.
 For thirty years, he has travelled to Arabia, China, Sinhala, Persia, Bangladesh, India, and Central Africa, collecting a detailed account of his travels.
 Notable among other geographers and cartographers were al-Istakhri, Ibn Hawqal, and al-Maqdisi.

-Abbasid Caliphate researchers have revealed new geographical aspects and have opened new doors for research.
+Abbasid Caliphate researchers conceptualised new geographical aspects.
 And the details of their research are still helping today’s researchers.